How Much Does a Bale of Straw Cost?

 You might also like our articles on the cost of a bale of hay, a bale of cotton, or a grain bin.

-You can purchase a small bale of straw from most nurseries and home improvement stores.
+You can purchase a small bale of straw from most nurseries and landscape home improvement stores.
 But if you need many large bales of straw, you will have to search for these at a local supplier or online via related classified ad websites or Craigslist.
-Also, you can contact local farmers because most of them will be able to offer you some for sale.
+You can contact local farmers because most of them will be able to offer you some for sale.

 Usually, decorative straw is bailed individually and is tied and packed with a wire.